adizhavo/FSM_compiler/README.md

 # FSM Compiler

-The idea comes from the fsm compiler of [Uncle Bob](https://github.com/unclebob/CC_SMC) a bit simplified with a different implementation

 FSMC is a scala application that generates a finite state machine from a file with a specific syntax and outputs it as a nested switch case statement in C#

 ### Usage